CAPE TOWN OSTRICH RANCH

 For a tourism experience with a difference, visit the Cape Town Ostrich Ranch.
 This family-owned ostrich business features informative tours, high-quality, great-value leather, curio shops and a restaurant that serves ostrich dishes.

-Gavin and Pawel Kanigoski are on hand to greet visitors arriving at their farm, which lies on the sea-facing slopes of the Durbanville hills and is just 20-minutes’ drive from Cape Town’s famous waterfront.
+Gavin and Pawel Kanigowski are on hand to greet visitors arriving at their farm, which lies on the sea-facing slopes of the Durbanville hills and is just 20-minutes’ drive from Cape Town’s famous waterfront.
 The farm offers magnificent views of Table Mountain and the Hottentots Holland mountains in an area steeped in local history.

 The tour comprises a 45-minute informative trail showcasing West Coast white ostriches, dwarf ostriches, black-necked ostriches, emus, rheas, peacocks, ostrich chicks and a cactus garden.
 The highlight is the ostrich show, during which each tour member may sit on an ostrich.
 With more than 200 birds on the farm ranging from chicks to 20-year-old breeding pairs, it is not uncommon to see chicks that have just hatched or witness an egg being laid.
 A common sight is the majestic mating dance of the male ostrich.

 Ostrich chicks were originally traded with the 1652 Dutch settlers by the Cape’s Khoi inhabitants.
 They were later exported from Cape Town to Batavia (now Indonesia) in 1656.
 There were also exports to India and to the Emperor of Japan in 1658.
 The first documented ostrich farm was established in the centre of Cape Town in 1679.
-The West Coast Ostrich Ranch has pioneered the revival of ostrich farming in the shadow of Table Mountain.
+The Cape Town Ostrich Ranch has pioneered the revival of ostrich farming in the shadow of Table Mountain.

 - Phone: +27 (0)21 972 1669 / +27 (0)21 972 1955